Poison Ivy Treatment Online

 In some circumstances, prescription poison ivy treatments may complement home options.
 Medications sometimes prescribed for poison ivy symptoms include the following:

-In addition to getting poison ivy medications, the first step to help cure poison ivy is washing with soap and water and possibly using over-the-counter poison ivy treatments like baking soda, calamine lotion, diphenhydramine and rubbing alcohol.
+In addition to getting poison ivy prescription medications, the first step to help cure poison ivy is washing with soap and water and possibly using over-the-counter poison ivy treatments like baking soda, calamine lotion, diphenhydramine and rubbing alcohol.
 Even with diligent treatment, poison ivy symptoms can last for 21 days or more, depending on the person.

 Poison Ivy Medications - Side Effects